Costa Pacifica: Operational history

 The maiden voyage of Costa Pacifica was on 6 June 2009, an eight-day cruise and departed in Savona, with a special 48-hour layover in Palma de Mallorca, Spain.
-In the entire 2009 summer season, Costa Pacifica offered seven day cruises in the Western Mediterranean, with calls at Rome, Savona, Marseille, Barcelona, Palma, Tunis, Malta, and Palermo.
+In the entire 2009 summer season, Costa Pacifica offered seven day cruises in the Western Mediterranean, with calls at Rome, Savona, Marseille, Barcelona, Palma de Mallorca, Tunis, Malta, and Palermo.

 During the 2009–2010 winter season, Costa Pacifica departed from Rome and Savona, offering 10- and 11-day cruises to Egypt, Israel, and Turkey.
 In the summer 2010 cruise season, she offered seven-day cruises in the Western Mediterranean, with calls at Rome, Savona, Barcelona, Palma, Tunis, Malta and Catania.

 On 11 December 2012 Costa Pacifica struck a piling while maneuvering into dock at the Port of Marseille, France.
 The incident, blamed on heavy wind, left an 8 m gash was left on her hull above the waterline.
 Her itinerary was not delayed.